Tanwydd/url-shortener/README.md

 # URL Shortener Project

-Welcome to our URL Shortener Project!
+Welcome to my URL Shortener Project!
 This project aims to provide a simple and efficient way to manage and shorten URLs.
-Whether you're tired of long, unwieldy URLs or you're looking for a convenient way to share links, our URL shortener has got you covered.
+Whether you're tired of long, unwieldy URLs or you're looking for a convenient way to share links, this URL shortener has got you covered.

 ## Features